morgen-peschke/trans-factsheet/README.md

   or vice versa - [memes like this](https://cdn.discordapp.com/attachments/584810436801593433/890247143405813780/229225625_10223771452107032_6267901065728286146_n.png) and [this](https://cdn.discordapp.com/attachments/584810436801593433/892821491027148850/nrdis4wbrT34NY8QCe6-fUjNl1YmTbeEw03c7ikLm7rlpVhts3s1T3YaPRzO7JUQcKmO-FlkGmAVkwOYMcn6plKXOWhzp0hW2NNi.png)
   carry home the point.
 * The burden of proof that transphobes for stuff like this can easily be turned against them.
-Someone could find several instances of cis people harrassing trans people in bathrooms ([which is far more common anyway](https://www.reuters.com/article/us-usa-lgbt-survey-idUSKBN13X0BK)) but that doesn't justify banning cis people from their respective bathrooms.
+Someone could find several instances of cis people harassing trans people in bathrooms ([which is far more common anyway](https://www.reuters.com/article/us-usa-lgbt-survey-idUSKBN13X0BK)) but that doesn't justify banning cis people from their respective bathrooms.
 * You don't want to ask "find me one instance of a bathroom assault", as you can find one instance of all sorts of